Dre Campbell Farm

 15. Grow Plants Close Together

-Planting crops close together leaves little space for weeds to grow, reducing their chances of invading your garden.
+Planting crops close together leaves little space for weeds to grow, reducing the likelihood of weed invasion in your garden.

 Vodka can be used to kill broadleaf weeds, like dandelions.